BleuBleu/FamiStudio/Docs/docs/importexport.md

 ## Nintendo Sound Format

 NSF (and NSFE) files can be imported in FamiStudio.
+This includes NSF with expansion audio.
 When opening and NSF file, you will be presented a dialog box.

 ![](images/ImportNsf.png#center)